 Definition of Cash Flow from Operations Ratio

-The term “cash flow from operations ratio” refers to the coverage ratio that assesses how adequately the cash flow generated from the operation will be able to pay off the current liabilities of the company.
-In other words, it is the liquidity ratio that measures a company’s ability to cover its short-term financial obligations with its operating cash flow or it is earning from operations per dollar of current liability.
-This ratio can be very helpful if used with other liquidity ratios like cash, quick, current, etc.
+In other words, the liquidity ratio measures a company’s ability to cover its short-term financial obligations with its operating cash flow or earnings from operations per dollar of current liability.
+This ratio can be very helpful with other liquidity ratios like cash, quick, current, etc.

 Formula